gbisaga/devops/developer/aws-developer-xray.md

   - Lambda already runs the daemon for you if you enable it
   - ElasticBeanstalk has an .ebextensions/xray-daemon.config
   - option setting aws:elasticbeanstalk:xray: XRayEnabled: true
-  - Needs IAM rights to write data to XRay - COMMON EXAM QUESTION - runs locally but not on EC2 -> EC2's Role doesn't have the policy
+  - Needs IAM rights to write data to XRay - COMMON EXAM QUESTION - if runs locally but not on EC2/ECS -> EC2/ECS task's Role doesn't have the policy
-  - Default daemon local host:2000
+  - Default daemon localhost:2000

 ### XRay KEY IDEA FOR EXAM
 - XRay daemon/agent has config to send traces cross accounts
   - Make sure IAM permissions correct - agent assumes role
   - Central account for all application tracing
 - End to end trace > all Segments collected together (each application or service sends)
-- Sampling - reduce amount of requests sent ot XRay, reduce costs - only 5% of traces sent
+- Sampling - reduce amount of requests sent to XRay, reduce costs - only 5% of traces sent
 - Two kinds of extra data with traces
   - Annotations - K/V pairs used to index traces and use filters
   - Metadata - also K/V pairs, but not indexed, not for searching